QuantAlchemy/.github/profile/README.md

 <div align="center">
   <img src="qa-hero.webp" alt="QuantAlchemy Banner" width="100%">
-  <h3>Helping algo traders algo trade better</h3>
+  <h3>Empowering algorithmic and systematic traders with intelligent tools</h3>
 </div>

 # QuantAlchemy

-[QuantAlchemy](https://www.quantalchemy.io/) is dedicated to building innovative tools that empower algorithmic traders to perform better in the markets.
-Our open-source projects focus on creating robust, efficient, and user-friendly solutions for all levels of algo trading.
+[QuantAlchemy](https://www.quantalchemy.io/) is dedicated to building innovative tools that empower algorithmic and systematic traders to perform better in the markets.
+Our open-source projects focus on creating robust, efficient, and user-friendly solutions for all levels of trading.

 ## Our Vision

 We don't just provide tools; we offer a gateway to freedom.
 Say goodbye to the days spent chained to monitors, watching lines zigzag across screens.
 Our team and software liberates you from the grind, opening up a world where your time is yours to enjoy, whether that means scaling mountain peaks or spending precious moments with family.
-Welcome to a world where your algo trading flourishes — thoughtfully, steadily, brilliantly.
+Welcome to a world where your trading flourishes — thoughtfully, steadily, brilliantly.

 ## Our Mission

-At QuantAlchemy, we believe in the power of technology and collaboration to transform algo trading.
+At QuantAlchemy, we believe in the power of technology and collaboration to transform trading.
 We work on:

 - **Developing Trading Tools:** Creating reliable and efficient tools for market analysis and strategy development.
 - **Empowering Traders:** Enabling traders to make data-driven decisions with enhanced capabilities.